briis/hass-weatherflow/README.md

 ## Available Weather Entities

 Here is the list of Weather Entities that the program generates.
 With the exception of the condition state and the icon, the values for the current condition are equal to the Sensor values, so the Weather entity displayes realtime values and the forecast for either the next days or the next hours.
+Both entities are installed.

 All entities are prefixed with `weatherflow_` and names are prefixed with `Weatherflow`